 Abode

-Abode is partners with several leading manufacturer in home security to provide homeowners more options for a DIY home security system.
+Abode partners with several leading manufacturers in home security to provide homeowners with more options for a DIY home security system.
 However, if necessary, they do offer professional installation options.

 Package Equipment